 - Roasted vegetables and heirloom tomato pasta

-Remember, balance is the key to a healthy diet, so make sure that you’re still combining your protein with other major nutrients, like healthy fats and complex carbs.
+Balance is the key to a healthy diet.
+Make sure you’re combining your protein with other major nutrients like healthy fats and complex carbs.
 And before making any major changes to your diet, be sure to check in with your personal doctor.